1. What is Amazon Web Services in DevOps?

 16. Is it possible to scale an Amazon instance vertically?
 How?

-Yes.
+Answer: Yes.
 This is an incredible characteristic of cloud virtualization and AWS.
-Spinup is a huge case when compared to the one which you are running with.
+Spinup is a huge case when compared to the one which you are running.
 Let up the instance and separate the root EBS volume from this server and remove.
 Next, stop your live instance, remove its root volume.
 Note down the distinctive device ID and attach root volume to your new server and start it again.
 This is the way to scaling vertically in place.
-(Aws Devops Interview Questions)
+(Interview Questions and Answers)

 17. How is AWS OpsWorks different than AWS Cloud Formation?

-OpsWorks and Cloud Formation both support application modelling, deployment, configuration, management and related activities.
+Answer: OpsWorks and Cloud Formation both support application modeling, deployment, configuration, management, and related activities.
 Both support a wide variety of architectural patterns, from simple web applications to highly complex applications.
 AWS OpsWorks and AWS Cloud Formation differ in abstraction level and areas of focus.

-AWS Cloud Formation is a building block service which enables customer to manage almost any AWS resource via JSON-based domain specific language.
+AWS Cloud Formation is a building block service which enables the customer to manage almost any AWS resource via JSON-based domain-specific language.
 It provides foundational capabilities for the full breadth of AWS, without prescribing a particular model for development and operations.